 Johnny Depp settles long-running legal case

-LONDON - Johnny Depp has settled a legal dispute with a former lawyer he accused of dishonestly claiming millions of dollars in fees.
+LONDON - Movie star Johnny Depp has finally settled a long-running legal dispute with a former lawyer.

 Depp - who is one of the movie industry's best-paid performers - launched legal action against Bloom in October 2017, arguing that their agreement ought to have been contractual, rather than simply based on a handshake.